wenext-limited/pr-agent/docs/docs/usage-guide/configuration_options.md

 `Platforms supported: GitHub, GitLab, Bitbucket, Azure DevOps`

 By uploading a local `.pr_agent.toml` file to the root of the repo's default branch, you can edit and customize any configuration parameter.
-Note that you need to upload `.pr_agent.toml` prior to creating a PR, in order for the configuration to take effect.
+Note that you need to upload or update `.pr_agent.toml` before using the PR Agent tools (either at PR creation or via manual trigger) for the configuration to take effect.

 For example, if you set in `.pr_agent.toml`: